About

 Hi, I’m Simona, the founder and fermenter behind Fermen.table.

 This project was born in 2020 as a journey of exploration and new discoveries during the pandemic lockdown.
-I was born in Italy to Chinese immigrant parents, so food has always been an essential part of my life.
-My connection to fermented foods began early.
-Since childhood, I ate fermented tofu, preserved mustard greens, fermented bean paste, kimchi, and more every day.
-These were the flavors I grew up with.
+Born and raised in Italy to Chinese immigrant parents, food has always been my way of connecting to both heritage and home.
+My relationship with fermented foods began early—childhood meals were filled with the bold, complex favors.
+I often could find fermented tofu for breakfast, preserved mustard greens in many mom's stir-fried dishes, or fermented bean pastes, kimchi, and more as side to every meal.

 In 2019, while living and working on a farm in Castelo Branco, Portugal, I made my first sauerkraut.
-With an abundance of fresh produce around us, preserving it was essential for self-sufficient living—not only to prevent waste but also to enhance our meals with added nutrients.
-I started to realise a simple jar of handmade ferments is more than just an ingredient that adds incredible flavour to a meal.
-It’s a way to capture the essence of the land and the people who nurture it, preserving not just food but stories and traditions.
-Stories that are shared and passed down across cultures, connecting people around the world.
+Surrounded by an abundance of fresh produce, preserving it became essential, not only to prevent waste but to support a self-sufficient lifestyle and enrich our meals with added nutrients.
+I began to think that a simple jar of handmade ferments is more than just a flavourful ingredient.
+It's a way of honouring the land and the people who tend it.

 With Fermen.table, I aim to make a small but meaningful contribution to changing the current food industry.
-By keeping my production 100% natural, artisanal and local, I hope to offer food that is both nourishing and true to its roots.
+By keeping my production 100% natural, artisanal and at small scale, I hope to offer food that is both nourishing and true to its roots.

 What's fermentation